ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## Onboarding

-Onboarding new engineers to the team, in most cases, doesn t strictly require a large investment from the team; a good engineer will figure it out eventually. at said, doing nothing will lead to a poor experience for your newest hire.
+Onboarding new engineers to the team, in most cases, doesn t strictly require a large investment from the team; a good engineer will figure it out eventually.
+That said, doing nothing will lead to a poor experience for your newest hire.
 It will slow down their time to productivity, and it may also make it harder to identify how well you've hired.
 Stated another way, good onboarding optimizes for three goals:

 1. **It respects the employee:** A good onboarding experience helps a new hire to feel integrated into your company and culture and become productive as quickly as possible.
 1. **It helps evaluate the quality of the hire:** Good onboarding provides structure for both the new employee and their manager, including clear goals that, when achieved, demonstrate that you've hired well for the role.